nmshd/documentation/_docs_explore/42-transport-layer.md

 Generic RelationshipTemplates are used if the counterpart is not known at all.
 They include their own data which they would like to share (e.g. the name of the company) and also data required for the business process.

 It does not matter however, who is using the RelationshipTemplate, as there is no sensitive data stored in the RelationshipTemplate.
-Anyone could scan the RelationshipTemplate and create a relationship with it.
+Anyone could scan the RelationshipTemplate and create a Relationship with it.

 It is possible to use a generic RelationshipTemplate multiple times, e.g. for anonymous web sites or printed flyers.

 It is also possible to create a generic RelationshipTemplate for every user accessing an anonymous website including a unique id of the web session.
-This could be handy if the website should for example redirect the user to the profile page once the user scanned the QR-code and the relationship was accepted.
+This could be handy if the website should for example redirect the user to the profile page once the user scanned the QR-code and the Relationship was accepted.

 ### Personalized RelationshipTemplates